The Greens (Netherlands): History

 For the Dutch general election of 1994, GroenLinks proposed a candidate chosen by The Greens on place 10 on their list, but this was rejected by The Green's Congress.
 The party entered the election with Hein Westerouen van Meeteren as top-candidate and won 0.2% of vote.
 In the 1994 municipal elections the party expanded its number of seats and won seats in Leiden, Nijmegen, Zwolle and Amsterdam.
-In 1991 GroenLinks MEP Herman Verbeek left his party and continued as an independent.
+In 1991, GroenLinks MEP Herman Verbeek left his party and continued as an independent.
 He became a member of The Greens in 1994 and led their European list in the European Parliament election.
 The party won 2.36% of vote, below the threshold.

-In 1995 the party contested several provincial elections.
+In 1995, the party contested several provincial elections.
 It won seats in North Holland and South Holland (on a combined GroenLinks/The Greens list).
 The party cooperated with several provincial parties to form a common list for the indirect elections for the Senate by the States-Provincial.
 The first seat was taken by the "Federation of Frisian Municipal-interest Parties" and the second by Marten Bierman.
 Bierman was elected by preference votes.
 He formed a separate Independent Senate Fraction, a novelty in Dutch politics.
 Before no group had previously had representation in the Senate without also being present in the House of Representatives.
 In the 1998 elections the party participated with Jaap Dirkmaat as top-candidate and won 0.2% of the votes.
 The party did keep its seats in municipal councils and expanded to Haarlem, Zeist, Arnhem, Groningen and Haren.

 The Greens have not participated in the Dutch general elections since 1998.
 The party received 0.19% of the vote in the European elections of 2009 and 0.23% of the vote in the European elections of 2014.

-By 2017 the party was split into two conflicting groups both claiming legitimacy with the total party membership being 33.
+By 2017, the party was split into two conflicting groups both claiming legitimacy with the total party membership being 33.
 One faction held a congress with 10 attendees which elected Otto ter Haar party leader.

+Election results

 House of Representatives

 The Greens have participated in five elections, failing to pass the threshold of 0,67 percent on each occasion.

-House of Representatives

 European Parliament

 The Greens is a founding party of the European Green Party.

-The Greens participated since 1984 five times in the European elections.
+The Greens participated since 1984 six times in the European elections.